 In recent years the most important cooperation topics have been foreign and security policy, defence cooperation, energy, and transport.
 Cooperation in the field of economics has become more project-based, relying on common interests.
 The joint endeavours of the Baltic states are pragmatic and practical.

-- development of the strategic infrastructure;
+- development of regional connectivity;

 Baltic Council of Ministers

 The format for intergovernmental co-operation among Estonia, Latvia and Lithuania is the Baltic Council of Ministers (BCM), which acts pursuant to the Terms of Reference (PDF) signed in 1994.